Tangy and Delicious Corn, Fresh Tomato, and Black Bean Side Dish

 - 3 tablespoons extra virgin olive oil

-- Roast or boil the corn; then let them cool.
-Once they've cooled, cut off the corn from the cobs.
+- Roast or boil the corn, then let it cool.

-- Remove the black beans from a can, rinse, and drain.
+- Remove the black beans from their can, rinse, and drain.

 - Halve or quarter the tomatoes, depending upon size.